trinv1/computational_theory/README.md

 ## URL's, Tools and Packages Used
+Markdown cell `SHA-1 Functions` in `Problem 1`:<br>
+* [SHA-1 explanation](https://github.com/ianmcloughlin/computational-theory/blob/main/materials/prime_numbers.ipynb): Resource helped develop an initial understanding of the SHA-1 logical functions and how they form the foundation for the SHA-2 family, including SHA-256<br>

 Markdown cell `SHA-2 Functions` in `Problem 1`:<br>
-* [SHA-224 and SHA-256 explanation](https://mojoauth.com/compare-hashing-algorithms/sha-224-vs-sha-256/): This resource helped develop my understanding of how bitwise logical functions contribute to the non-linearity of SHA-256, making the hash output unpredictable and resistant to reversal attacks.
+* [SHA-224 and SHA-256 explanation](https://mojoauth.com/compare-hashing-algorithms/sha-224-vs-sha-256/): Resource helped develop understanding of how bitwise logical functions contribute to the non-linearity of SHA-256, making the hash output unpredictable and resistant to reversal attacks.

 Markdown cell `Rotate Right Function` in `Problem 1`:<br>